pronobsarker/Sarker_What-Really-Drives-Wine-Ratings/README.md

 Feature importance analysis from the Random Forest model revealed:

-1. **Alcohol content** (21.4% importance): Confirmed as the most important predictor of wine quality.
+1. **Alcohol content** (27.04% importance): Confirmed as the most important predictor of wine quality.

-2. **Volatile acidity** (15.3% importance): Second most important feature, with higher levels associated with lower quality.
+2. **Sulphates** (12.7% importance): Second most important feature, positively associated with quality.

-3. **Sulphates** (12.7% importance): Third most important feature, positively associated with quality.
+3. **Volatile acidity** (14.8% importance): Third most important feature, with higher levels associated with lower quality.

-4. **Total sulfur dioxide** (9.5% importance): Showed non-linear effects on quality that weren't fully captured by the linear model.
+5. **Total sulfur dioxide** (7.7% importance): Showed non-linear effects on quality that weren't fully captured by the linear model.

-5. **Density** (8.8% importance): Showed complex relationships with quality, likely related to its connection with alcohol and sugar content.

 These findings largely align with expert wine knowledge, where alcohol content contributes to body and mouthfeel, while volatile acidity (vinegar notes) is generally considered a fault at high levels.